The store will not work correctly in the case when cookies are disabled.

 Ok perhaps it hasn’t been a long topic of debate, but there remains an air of confusion about these two types of wildflowers.
 Will they be around all summer long?
 Will they grow again next year?
 Which one is better?
 Well, we’re here to answer all of these questions.

 First, we’ll start off with the differences between the two.

 Now, perennials are truly here for a long time, if you look after them - 3 – 5 years on average, to be exact.
-A lot people opt for perennials because they don’t need planted every year, and they are often used on larger areas that are reserved purely for wildflower meadows.
+A lot of people opt for perennial wildflower seeds UK, because they don’t need planted every year, and they are often used on larger areas that are reserved purely for wildflower meadows.

 As experts in all things bright and beautiful, The Grass People have two 100% wildflower mixes – a 100% annuals mix, and a 100% annuals and perennials mix so that you get the best of both worlds.
 Let’s have a look at what’s in each.

 It may sound a bit corn-y, but we LOVE our annuals mix that is full of Corncockle, Cornflower, Corn Marigold, Corn Poppy and Corn Chamomile!
 Purples, yellows and red make for a perfect pop of colour in any summer garden with their bloom lasting up to 6 weeks.
 If you sow these little lovelies in March / April, you can expect them to start showing off around 60 to 80 days later.
 They are perfect for planters and individual pots as fuss-free flora for the not so avid gardener!